sueLan/suelan.github.io/source/_posts/onViewableItemsChanged.md

   is true for longer than `minimumViewTime` milliseconds (after an interaction if `waitForInteraction` is true):

-1. Occupying >= `viewAreaCoveragePercentThreshold` of the view area XOR fraction of the item visible in the view area >= `itemVisiblePercentThreshold`.
+1. the fraction of the item visible in the view area >= `itemVisiblePercentThreshold`.
- When it comes to the fraction of the item visible in the view area, there are 5 cases we need to care about when the height of a item is small than the viewportHeight.
+When it comes to the fraction of the item visible in the view area, there are following cases we need to care about.
 RN use `Math.min(bottom, viewportHeight) - Math.max(top, 0)` to calculate the viewable length.

   ![partial](viewable-partial.png)
-2. Entirely visible on screen when the height of a item is bigger than the viewportHeight.
+1. Entirely visible on screen when the height of a item is bigger than the viewportHeight.

 ![7c4f2df0.png](entire-viewable.png)